LDubya/OpenKeyNav/docs/structural-navigation-mode-brief.md

 These rules prevent the same authored section or heading from appearing repeatedly under slightly different inferred identities.

+When a real focus target contains one or more authored headings, assign that target to the context of the first contained heading in document order.
+The focus target may precede the heading node in traversal order because it is the heading's interactive wrapper.
+For example, focus on `<a><h2>Title</h2></a>` is focus in the H2 context.
+If one focus target contains both H2 and H3, the H2 owns that target; the later H3 does not also claim it.

 ### Context sources

 Infer contexts conservatively from: